Justin McBride

-Justin Travis McBride (born August 7, 1979) is an American former professional bull rider.
-In his career, he competed on the Professional Bull Riders (PBR) circuit.
-He was a two-time PBR World Champion (2005 and 2007), has a record 32 career PBR event wins, and was the first professional bull rider to earn more than $5 million in the course of his career.
-McBride was inducted into the PBR’s Ring of Honor in 2009 and the Bull Riding Hall of Fame in 2020.
+Justin Travis McBride (born August 7, 1979) is an American former professional rodeo cowboy who specialized in bull riding, and competed in the Professional Bull Riders (PBR) circuit.
+He was the 2005 and 2007 PBR World Champion, has a record 32 career PBR Premier Series event wins, and was the first professional bull rider to earn more than $5 million in the course of his career.

-Since retiring from bull riding, he has been a color commentator for the PBR's Premier Series (known as the Unleash the Beast Series since 2018) telecasts on CBS Sports Network.
-He also had a brief country music singer-songwriter career.
+After retiring from bull riding, McBride was a full-time color commentator for the PBR's Premier Series telecasts from 2009 through 2024.

+In 2022, McBride became the head coach of the Nashville Stampede in the PBR Team Series.
+The Stampede won the inaugural Team Series Championship title that year.

+McBride also had a brief career as a country music singer-songwriter, releasing two studio albums and one live album.